Successful trading is about the process you follow in your trading.

 Suppose you follow your trading plan with discipline.
 And then also you experience the loss.

-In that case, also you have to follow your trade plan with full discipline.
+In that case, you also have to follow your trade plan with full discipline.
 Remember, later, you can improve your trading plan.
 And make it fit every trade you do.

 In trading, losses are certain.
 If you cannot face losses, then quit trading.